-This Mediterranean Potato Salad recipe is a great BBQ side dish!
-It's made with Kalamata olives and feta cheese in a creamy lemon dressing.
+This Mediterranean Potato Salad is a great BBQ side dish!
+It's made with eggs, Kalamata olives, and feta cheese in a creamy lemon dressing.

-I'm a big fan of summer side dishes that are commonly served alongside grilled meats at a BBQ.
+I'm a big fan of summer side dishes like potato salad, pasta salad, and coleslaw.
 The one caveat being that I don't enjoy them swimming in mayo or any other type of overly-sweet dressings.

-This potato salad has got diced red potatoes, hard boiled eggs, Kalamata olives, feta cheese, and a vibrant lemony mayo dressing.
-This potato salad is downright refreshing.
+This potato salad puts a twist on the classic and is full of Mediterranean flavors.
+It's made with Yukon gold potatoes, hard boiled eggs, Kalamata olives, feta cheese, and a vibrant lemony mayo dressing.
+This potato salad is actually kind of refreshing.

 Jump to: